miller8746/MyMCA/source/UserManual/StaffOnly/userviewing.rst

 .. image:: img/userviewing5.png

 Please ensure that the user information is consistent with the records of your assigned users.
-If information looks out of place, please contact your senior Staff for further instructions.
+If information looks out of place, please see :doc:`userdeactivate`.